Searching for the full symphony of black hole binary mergers: A modelled search for compact binary mergers with higher-order mode waveforms

 In equation \ref{eqn:matched_filter_snr_hom} we described a generic matched-filter statistic that maximizes only over the amplitude, polarization phase and sky location of the signal.
 While this statistic can be used generically, it is more computationally efficient to use the more commonly used statistic in equation \ref{eqn:normal_matched_filter_snr} as it requires only one matched-filter computation.
 Equation \ref{eqn:matched_filter_snr_hom} collapses to the form shown in \ref{eqn:normal_matched_filter_snr} in the case when $\tilde{h}_+ \propto i \tilde{h}_{\times}$.
 It is therefore worth investigating how well this relationship holds in the parameter space being considered to decide whether it is possible to approximate equation \ref{eqn:matched_filter_snr_hom} with the more efficient equation \ref{eqn:normal_matched_filter_snr}.
 It is also possible to use the more efficient statistic in some part of the parameter space and swap over to the generic statistic only in the regions of parameter space where it is needed.

 To investigate the possibility of using this approximation, we can simply calculate the magnitude of the imaginary component of the overlap between $\hat{h}_+$ and $\hat{h}_{\times}$ for systems within the parameter space defined in Section \ref{sec:paramranges}.
 To do this we generate 5 million waveforms, with component masses uniformly chosen within our chosen parameter space, and with isotropic distribution of inclination and reference orbital phase\footnote{As we are only using $h_+$ and $h_{\times}$ we do not need to choose a sky location, polarization phase or coalescence time for this set of signals.}.
 For each of these waveforms we compute the imaginary component of the overlap between $\hat{h}_+$ and $\hat{h}_{\times}$, $\Im \left( \langle \hat{h}_+ | \hat{h}_{\times} \rangle \right)$.
 The results are then binned in terms of the total mass and mass ratio, and we show the \emph{minimum} value of this overlap, as a function of the total mass and mass ratio in figure \ref{fig:pluscrosscorr}.
 We see that for both the early and design Advanced LIGO sensitivity curves the minimum value of this overlap is $\sim 0.985$.
 If we were instead to plot the \emph{average} value of this overlap the value would be larger than 0.997 everywhere.
-This indicates that for the parameter spaces and noise curves that we consider in this work it is sufficient to use the simple statistic in all regions of parameter space.
+These values indicate the largest loss of signal-to-noise ratio that is possible when making the assumption that the polarization phase can be simplified.
+For example in the case where the value of the imaginary component of the overlap is 0.985, then $1.5\%$ of the maximum signal-to-noise ratio would be lost if the signal observed in the detector is described by the $\times$ component of $h(t)$ and the $+$ component is used as a template.
+For other values of polarization phase---such that the detector would observe a combination of the $+$ and $\times$ components---$> 98.5\%$ of the optimal signal-to-noise ratio would be recovered.
+Given that we will allow a $3\%$ loss of signal-to-noise ratio due to the discreteness of the set of filter waveforms used, this indicates that for the parameter spaces and noise curves that we consider in this work it is sufficient to use the simple statistic in all regions of parameter space.
+We also verify this claim later in the results sections.
 We emphasize though that if this method is used in future searches using an extended region of parameter space, or including effects of spin precession, this should be evaluated again.